Andy Beshear: Israel-Palestine conflict

 In July 2025, when asked about President Trump's decision to strike Iran, Beshear said history would be the judge, adding: "We cannot have a nuclear Iran.
 But was it effective?
 If you're going to commit this act, it better work."
-He was optimistic for a possible ceasefire between Israel and Hamas and called Israel "a critical ally", saying, "I believe when someone is an ally, when you disagree, you don't do it publicly or through the media."
-In August 2025, Beshear said he believed that "we always need an Israel that is able to defend itself, both for its and the United States' national security, and also people shouldn't be starving in Gaza."
-He declined to tell Politico whether he would support blocking certain weapons sales to Israel.
+He was optimistic for a possible ceasefire between Israel and Hamas and called Israel "a critical ally" and said "I believe when someone is an ally, when you disagree, you don't do it publicly or through the media."
+In August 2025, Beshear said he believed that "we always need an Israel that is able to defend itself, both for its and the United States' national security, and also people shouldn't be starving in Gaza".
+He declined to say whether he would support blocking offensive weapons sales to Israel.
 In response to an October 2025 ad criticizing his stance on the Gaza war during his visit to New Hampshire, his spokesperson said: "President Trump can and should provide aid to address starvation and suffering in Gaza, and he should do so in a way that does not compromise the safety of the Israeli people."

+In March 2026, a spokesperson for Beshear said that AIPAC "has never contributed" to Beshear and never will.

+Image

+Beshear has gained increasing national attention during his governorship, particularly as a popular Democratic figure in a Republican-leaning state.
+He has been frequently mentioned as a potential contender for higher national office, including the 2028 presidential election.
+Media outlets have noted his efforts to build a national image through media appearances, podcasts, and travel to key early primary states such as Iowa and New Hampshire.

 Other work

-In April 2025, Beshear launched a podcast covering a wide variety of topics.
+In April 2025, Beshear began hosting a podcast, The Andy Beshear Podcast, which has featured such guests as Mark Cuban, Maryland Governor Wes Moore, Steve Zahn, Charles Barkley, Gina Hinojosa, former North Carolina Governor Roy Cooper, college basketball coaches Rick Pitino and John Calipari, and U.S. Representative Jim Clyburn.

 On July 10, 2025, Beshear played the Doctor in the Lexington Opera House's production of 42nd Street.

+In February 2026, Beshear announced he had authored a memoir, Go and Do Likewise, with publication scheduled for September 22.
+The book focuses on the role of faith in public life and argues for "reclaim[ing] faith as a force for good" in U.S. politics.